 Ba Na Hills History

-Even if you’ve never heard the name ‘Ba Na Hills, it’s likely you’ve seen an image from it somewhere – perhaps one of the giant’s hands holding a golden bridge, or a gigantic seated Buddha.
+Even if you’ve never heard the name ‘Ba Na Hills’, it’s likely you’ve seen an image of it somewhere – perhaps one of the giant’s hands holding a golden bridge, or the gigantic seated Buddha.

 But long before the selfie queens and the insta-snappers appeared, Ba Na Hills has been welcoming guests – from as far back as 1919, in fact.
 The region was used by French colonialists as a hill station to which they could retreat during the warmer months.

 Back then, the resort included hundreds of villas and restaurants, most of which were destroyed during the wars of independence.
-You can still see some ruins but in general, the theme park you see today is an entirely modern phenomenon.
+The theme park you see today is an entirely modern phenomenon.